Dishant-garg/Restro-robot/README.md

 ### Example Queries

-- "What's on the menu at Biryani By Kilo in Koramangala?"
+- "What's on the menu at Behrouz Biryani?"
-- "Show me vegetarian options in Indiranagar"
+- "Show me vegetarian options "
 - "Give me some good non-veg food recommendations"
 - "What dishes does Faasos offer?"
 - "Compare the menus of Behrouz Biryani and Faasos"
 - "What's the price range for rolls at Faasos?"
-- "Tell me about Chinese restaurants near me"

 ## Architecture